j-hive/morphfits/logs/README.md

 # Logging
-This directory contains logs for GalWrap.
+This directory contains logs for MorphFITS.

 The program is currently configured to use a rotating file handler.
 This means that once log files reach 1 million bytes, further records are recorded to the